Hangzhou Asian Games postponed amid COVID surge in China: OCA | Sports-Games

 The name and the emblem of the 19th Asian Games will remain unchanged, and the OCA believes that the Games will achieve complete success through the joint efforts of all parties.

-Additionally, the 3rd Asian Youth Games, which was scheduled from December 20-28 in Shantou, China have also been cancelled.
+Additionally, the 3rd Asian Youth Games, which was scheduled from December 20-28 in Shantou, China have also been canceled.

 The next Asian Youth Games will therefore be held in 2025 in Tashkent, Uzbekistan.